Paul Dumbrell

-Paul Dumbrell (born 1 September 1982) is an Australian business executive and retired racing driver.
+Paul Lakeland Dumbrell (born 1 September 1982) is an Australian business executive and retired racing driver.

 Racing history

 Junior career

-Son of former racing driver Garry Dumbrell, Paul Dumbrell started racing in karts in 1996 and by the end of 1997 Dumbrell was looking to further his racing.
+Son of former racing driver Garry Dumbrell, Dumbrell started racing in karts in 1996 and by the end of 1997 Dumbrell was looking to further his racing.
 He was educated at Xavier College in Kew, Melbourne and resides in Melbourne, Australia.
 He competed in the Australian Sprint Kart National Championships in April 1998.
-He then attended a driving course at Sandown Raceway where he briefly drove the ex Craig Lowndes Van Diemen RF85.
+He then attended a driving course with Kevin Flynn at Sandown Raceway where he briefly drove the ex Craig Lowndes Van Diemen RF85.
 Paul then attended the Jim Russell International School of Racing in England.
 During the course, Dumbrell drove a Formula Vauxhall.
 At age 15 he was the youngest in the class and even though he was the fastest graduate from the school, he was ineligible for the final race, for which drivers had to be 16.

 On returning to Australia he looked to do a couple of races in Formula Ford but broke his hip when hit by a car while training on his mountain bike.
 This injury prevented him from racing for 8 weeks and put an end to any chance of running a Formula Ford.
 At the end of 1998 he entered his first production car race, the GT Production three-hour at Bathurst in a Subaru WRX, but his race ended with mechanical failure.
 For the 1999 season he drove a Formula Holden in the Australian Drivers' Championship, and had his first race in the V8 Supercar Championship Series in August 1999 at Symmons Plains, in Tasmania.

 After a full year's experience in a Formula Holden, Dumbrell had the chance to test a Formula 3000 car with Mark Webber for Paul Stoddart's Arrows Team, driving 20 laps in the car at Donington Park.
 When he returned to Australia he took up a permanent driving spot in the Konica V8 Supercar Development Series.
 2001 saw Dumbrell consistently at the front, and he won the Series in 2002.

 Dumbrell made his first Bathurst 1000 start at 17 years and 74 days, and was the youngest ever driver to drive a V8 Supercar.
 He raced a Wynns/Falkuner Racing No. 96 Holden VS Commodore with Matthew White, qualifying the car in 33rd position but retiring on lap 15 after he hit the wall at McPhillamy Park.

 2002 saw Dumbrell picked up by Castrol Perkins Racing's Team Owner Larry Perkins as his co-driver in the Castrol Perkins Holden VX Commodore at both the Queensland 500 and Bathurst 1000.
 At Bathurst that year, Perkins and Dumbrell finished a surprise fifth position overall.